 It may come as a surprise to learn that as we get older, our ability to feel the sensation of thirst lessens and our kidneys are not able to conserve water as well.
 This means that the risk of dehydration increases in seniors, and can commonly lead to hospitalization or more serious health risks.
-It’s important for older adults and their loved ones to pay attention to water intake and make an effort to stay hydrated.
+Keeping seniors hydrated is important for their health and well-being, so older adults and their loved ones should pay attention to water intake and ensure they drink enough fluids throughout the day.

 Dehydration in seniors is often due to inadequate water intake, but can happen for many other reasons as well including diarrhea, excessive sweating, loss of blood, diseases such as diabetes, as well as a side effect of medication like diuretics.

 Kendra Benisano, RN, BSN, Director of Home Care and Nursing Services at Seniors At Home says, “It’s important to recognize dehydration symptoms as early as possible.
 If dehydration is not identified and treated, the health effects are significant at any age, but amplified for older adults and can quickly become life-threatening.”

 Two main benefits of water intake for older adults—besides maintaining good overall health: